 Of course, this being England, somebody decided that a pie (like so many other things) would be even better if you put it on buttered white bread!
 It’s called a pie barm, or a Wigan Kebab.
 You can also have them pour pea juice on your pie; this is called having it “pea wet.”
 I dare you to order that.

-If you’re looking to gain even more weight, Wigan is also the home of Uncle Joe’s, purveyor of famous mint balls.
-Their shop in the town center is really something, a haven for candy and sweets lovers.
+Wigan is also the home of Uncle Joe’s, purveyor of famous mint balls.
+Sadly, their shop in the town center closed.
+But I thought you should know.

 If you’d prefer fish and chips, look for Mr. Chips over behind the church.
 And if you want Indian, check out The Raj on Woodhouse Lane, about a 10-minute walk from the stadium.
 Vegetarians will like The Coven in the center.